Generic Name: Naltrexone hydrochloride

 The volume of distribution for Naltrexone following intravenous administration is estimated to be 1350 liters.
 In vitro tests with human plasma show Naltrexone to be 21% bound to plasma proteins over the therapeutic dose range.

-The renal clearance for Naltrexone ranges from 30-127 mL/min and suggests that renal elimination is primarily by glomerular filtration.
-In comparison, the renal clearance for 6-ß-naltrexol ranges from 230-369 mL/min, suggesting an additional renal tubular secretory mechanism.
+The renal clearance for Naltrexone ranges from 30 to 127 mL/min and suggests that renal elimination is primarily by glomerular filtration.
+In comparison the renal clearance for 6-ß-naltrexol ranges from 230 to 369 mL/min, suggesting an additional renal tubular secretory mechanism.
 The urinary excretion of unchanged Naltrexone accounts for less than 2% of an oral dose; urinary excretion of unchanged and conjugated 6-ß-naltrexol accounts for 43% of an oral dose.
 The pharmacokinetic profile of Naltrexone suggests that Naltrexone and its metabolites may undergo enterohepatic recycling.

 The clinical use of Naltrexone hydrochloride as adjunctive pharmacotherapy for the treatment of alcoholism was also evaluated in a multicenter safety study.
 This study of 865 individuals with alcoholism included patients with comorbid psychiatric conditions, concomitant medications, polysubstance abuse and HIV disease.
 Results of this study demonstrated that the side effect profile of Naltrexone hydrochloride appears to be similar in both alcoholic and opioid dependent populations, and that serious side effects are uncommon.